How to export data in CDMS

-- Select between exporting the certain parts of the study, variable list or specific variables (only CSV and Excel formats).
+- Select between exporting certain parts of the study, variable list, or specific variables (only CSV and Excel formats).

 In CSV and Excel formats it is possible to decide which part of the study you want to export.
-By default, the export will contain all the data from your study, repeating datas and surveys.
-This is shown in the Entire study export structure immediately being selected in the tree-view.
+By default, the export will contain all the data from your study, repeating data, and surveys.
+This is shown in the Entire study export structure immediately being selected in the tree view.

-- In this interactive tree-view you can select smaller subsets (on the form-level).
-Using this tree-view you can export only a subset of your data, for example only study, repeating datas, surveys or forms of your study, any repeating data or any particular survey.
+- In this interactive tree view you can select smaller subsets (on the form level).
+Using this tree view you can export only a subset of your data, for example only study, repeating data, surveys or forms of your study, any repeating data, or any particular survey.